Alexa-RR/Alexa-RR/README.md

 - 🔭 I’m currently working on Making puzzle maps in [Rec Room](https://recroom.com) using circuits v2

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning javascript

 - 💬 Talk to me about Linux and the open source community